Sometimes the easiest way to understand something is to look at a diagram or picture.

 The need for medical insurance really depends on where you live, your occupation and your general health.

-But let’s face it – nobody plans to get sick or injured and the need for medical assistance will almost always come as unexpected, so it is wise to take some precautions.
+But let’s face it – nobody plans to get sick or injured and the need for medical assistance will almost certainly come as unexpected, so it is wise to take some precautions.

 That could be an emergency fund to cover medical expenses or you might make the decision that taking out medical cover offers you more peace of mind.